PLStenger/Local_annotation_go/README.md

 Create your own GO (Gene Ontology) annotation from UniProt informations in your local terminal.

-The original idea where found here: https://github.com/enormandeau/go_enrichment But after some bugs of which I must be the source, I keep the really good Eric's idea to "web-scrapping" UniProt, and I adapt it to my datas.
+The original idea where found here: https://github.com/enormandeau/go_enrichment But after some bugs of which I must be the source (may be this code is only for Linux synthax, not Mac OSX), I keep the really good Eric's idea to "web-scrapping" UniProt, and I adapt it to my datas.

 Very useful, fast and reproductible.